yt3dp/docs/en.md

 ## Drying
 <!-- panels:start -->
 <!-- div:left-panel -->

 !>**Do not skip this step.**
-!>Wet prints will come out sticky and soft.
+Wet prints will come out sticky and soft.

 Wargamer needs a bit more time to dry than most other resins.